The 3 Best Home Remedies for Phlebitis

 Causes of phlebitis

 There are many reasons why someone may develop phlebitis.
-Not all cases are the same, and some people are more prone to it than others.
+Not all cases are the same, however, and some people are more prone to it than others.
 Some common causes include:

 - Venous insufficiency.

-- Changes to the blood circulation.
+- Alterations in blood circulation.

 - Trauma and burns.